Carlj0666/David_Bowie_DB/README.md

 # David Bowie DB

-This is an app to view the David Bowie DataBase of db's catalog of records.
+This is an app which can be used to view the David Bowie DataBase of db's catalog of records.

 Optional installation steps
 *For debugging this program requires pry, type: gem install pry